Senali-perera/HDP/README.md

 # HDP
-This is Quality Engineering Project
+This is a Quality Engineering Project.